dhruvkaravadiya/complete-dsa-java/Binary_Search/README.md

 ---

 ### Find Minimum in A Rotated Sorted Array
+1. If current array is sorted, i.e. `arr[low] <= arr[high]`, simply return the first element arr[low]
+2. If low to mid is sorted, i.e. `arr[mid] <= arr[high]`,update the min and the low pointer to mid+1.
+3. else if mid to high is sorted, update the min and the high pointer to mid - 1.
 ---

 ### Search In A Rotated Sorted Array
+> [!TIP]
+> Intuition is to check if one of the half arrays are sorted or not, if sorted, then search for the element in that half array.
+1. If found at mid return mid
+2. if `arr[low] < arr[mid]`,meaning left half array is sorted, look for the target in this `low-mid` range
+3. else `arr[mid] < arr[high]`,meaning right half array is sorted, look for the target in this `mid-high` range
 ---

 ### Successful Pairs of Potions and Spells
+1. For each of the spells multiplied by potions, its value should be greater equal target, then its a successfull pair.
+2. Count the number of pairs of a spell i with potions j, for each of the spell i.
+3. And return those value as array, thus answer array would be of same size as the spells array.